Kansas court hears arguments over “wrongful birth” law

 Alysia Tillman gave birth in May 2014 to a baby girl with a severe brain abnormality that left her permanently disabled and unable to ever perform “activities of daily living.”
 Months before the birth, the doctor performed an ultrasound and told the parents it showed a healthy female fetus.

 In their petition to the state’s highest court, Tillman and the baby’s father argued that they would have chosen to terminate the pregnancy had they received an accurate interpretation of the ultrasound.
-The child was diagnosed with a rare birth defect called schizencephaly,
+The child was diagnosed with schizencephaly, a rare birth defect in the cerebral hemispheres of the brain.

 Tillman and Storm Fleetwood sued their doctor, claiming Dr. Katherine Goodpasture’s failure to make a correct diagnosis denied them the right to make an informed decision on whether to end the pregnancy.
 Kansas Attorney General Derek Schmidt subsequently intervened in the case to defend the statute.

-The doctor’s attorney, Jacob Peterson told the court that this is something entirely different than a traditional negligence lawsuit, saying “it seems somewhat crass and somewhat wrong” to try to award damages because “the result is the existence of this child, this living being.”
+The doctor’s attorney, Jacob Peterson, told the court that this is something entirely different than a traditional negligence lawsuit, saying “it seems somewhat crass and somewhat wrong” to try to award damages because “the result is the existence of this child, this living being.”

 Peterson contended the parents wanted to have specific child, they just didn’t want to have the specific fetus that was in the womb.